Diocese-trees/Matplot-Sunburn-King-and-Rook-vs.-King-and-Pawn-/README.md

 # Matplot-Sunburn-King-and-Rook-vs.-King-and-Pawn

+This project includes the following files:

+- **Matplot & Sunburn_King & Rook vs. King & Pawn.py**: The main Python script for analyzing chess endgames.
+This script loads the dataset, performs analysis, visualizes outcomes, and applies a Random Forest classifier to predict results.

+- **kr-vs-kp.data**: The dataset containing the chess endgame positions, used for analysis.

+- **kr-vs-kp.names**: A file that provides the names and descriptions of the attributes present in the dataset.

+The files are located inside the folder **Chess (King-Rook Vs King-Pawn)**.

 This is a Python project where an analysis of chess endgames, with a special focus on King and Rook vs. King and Pawn, is performed.
 Following the loading of a dataset, the script tallies main statistics and visualizes the game outcomes using Matplotlib and Seaborn.
 Applying a Random Forest classifier depicts the results of a game; conclusions are illustrated.

 ## Table of Contents